Pride London is a registered charity which arranged LGBT events in London such as the annual gay pride parade.

 Since 2006 Regent Street and Oxford Street have been closed off to allow the parade to pass through.
 This is seen by many in the LGBT community as a sign of wider acceptance, although the parade once marched down Oxford Street illegally in protest in the 80s.

 The LGBT rainbow flag or Gay pride flag is a symbol of LGBT pride and LGBT social movements in use since the 1970s.
-The colors reflect the diversity of the LGBT community, and the flag is often used as a symbol of gay pride in LGBT rights marches.
-It originated in the United States, but is now used worldwide.
+The colours reflect the diversity of the LGBT community, and the flag is often used as a symbol of gay pride in LGBT rights marches.
+It originated in the United States but is now used worldwide.
 Designed by San Francisco artist Gilbert Baker in 1978, the design has undergone several revisions.
-As of 2008, the most common variant consists of six stripes, with the colors red, orange, yellow, green, blue, and violet.
-The flag is commonly flown horizontally, with the red stripe on top, as the colors would appear in a natural rainbow.
+As of 2008, the most common variant consists of six stripes, with the colours red, orange, yellow, green, blue, and violet.
+The flag is commonly flown horizontally, with the red stripe on top, as the colours would appear in a natural rainbow.